Bastrop County Complex Fire: Aftermath

 On September 9, 2011, U.S. President Barack Obama granted a disaster declaration requested by Texas Lieutenant Governor David Dewhurst, authorizing approximately $16.1 million in federal monetary assistance for individuals in Bastrop County affected by the wildfire.
 The grant followed preliminary assessments conducted by four FEMA teams of the damage.
 The government of Bastrop County anticipated that post-fire cleanup would cost $25 million, with FEMA funding $19 million.
-The cost of repairing the damage wrought by the fire was equivalent to five years of property tax revenue for local government entities and services.
+The destruction of property led to five years of reduced property tax revenue for local government entities and services.
 Bastrop County established the Lost Pines Recovery Team in the aftermath of the wildfire to assess the state of the area's natural resources and devise and disseminate best management practices for those resources.
-The county government planned the removal of 521,000 yd3 (398,000 m3) of potentially hazardous tree debris, of which 440,000 yd3 (336,000 m3) by April 2012.
+The county government planned the removal of 521,000 yd3 (398,000 m3) of potentially hazardous tree debris, of which 440,000 yd3 (336,000 m3) were removed by April 2012.
 An additional 65,000 yd3 (50,000 m3) of construction and demolition debris was also removed by the county.
 Bluebonnet Electric Cooperative replaced 1,223 burned poles in the fire perimeter and added 61 mi of electrical wire for $7.1 million.

 Vegetation in Bastrop State Park began to regrow after the fire.
 Recovery efforts were costly, with erosion control costing at least three times the park's annual budget and lolloby pine replanting costing at least seven times the park's annual budget.
 The park partially reopened on December 2, 2011, but closed again the next month following heavy rainfall.
 After additional park rehabilitation projects were completed, most hiking trails, camping areas, and cabins in the park reopened to the public.

 Several lawsuits were filed against private companies concerning the inadequate pruning of trees near power lines.
 A class-action lawsuit filed against the Asplundh Tree Expert Company and Bluebonnet Electric Cooperative was dismissed in 2015.
 The Bastrop County government, Bastrop County Emergency Services District No. 2, Bastrop Independent School District, Smithville Independent School District filed a lawsuit against Asplundh on April 1, 2016, alleging that the defendant failed to sufficiently prune trees that ultimately damaged power lines and sparked the fires while being aware of the associated risk given the prevailing weather conditions.
 A third lawsuit involving the same parties was filed in 2018 and reached a $5 million settlement in 2020.